As an Amazon Associate we earn from qualifying purchases. Learn more.

 Frequently Asked Questions

-How thick should a pad be for side sleepers with back pain?
+How thick should a sleeping pad be for side sleepers with back pain?

-Are cots better than inflatable pads for reducing back pain?
+Are foam pads or inflatable pads better for back pain?

 How We Selected These Products